Mickaël Antoine-Curier: Cyprus and further afield

 In July 2011 he signed a two-year deal with Cypriot side Ermis Aradippou, however his contract was terminated due to financial difficulties at the club and he joined Ermis' former president and a host of the club's former players at Ethnikos Achnas in August, just days before the 2011–12 season.

-In April 2012, he joined Felda United FC with his fellow countryman Eddy Viator.
+In April 2012, he joined Felda United with his fellow countryman Eddy Viator.
 He made his league debut on 8 April 2012, scoring a goal in a 2–0 home win over Kedah FA.

 In February 2013, Antoine-Curier joined Kazakhstan Premier League club FC Atyrau.
 However, his time in Kazakhstan was overshadowed where he was an outcast by his team-mates, spat on by opposing fans and refused accommodation because of the colour of his skin.
-However, the manager at the time, Miodrag Radulović, denies Antoine-Curier, claiming "he never told me these things while in Atyrau FC."
+However, the manager at the time, Miodrag Radulović, denies Antoine-Curier's account, claiming that "he never told me these things while in Atyrau".